Tattoo Friendly Onsen! 100 Hot Springs In Beppu, Japan

-In this article, we interviewed Saki and Phuong, two people who have tattoos, love hot springs, and live in the Onsen capital city, Beppu.
-The above episodes are their experiences.
+In this article, we interviewed Saki and Phuong, two people who have tattoos, love hot springs, and live in the onsen capital city, Beppu.

-Whenever go to a hot spring, I need to check whether tattoos are allowed or not.
-However, Private Onsen (called Kazokuburo, family bath, Kashikiri buro or private hot spring) can be enjoyed without worrying about it.
+Whenever I go to a hot spring, I need to check whether tattoos are allowed or not.
+However, private onsen (including what is called kazokuburo, or family bath, and kashikiri buro or private hot spring) can be enjoyed without worrying about it.
 It will be your private space, so feel free to go.
 There are many kinds of private onsen in Beppu, so we can choose one according to our mood of the day.
-I can not find any words to express how much I can relax in a hot spring without any hesitation.
-The Perspective Private outdoor bath “Tenku – Yubo bath” of Seikaiso was the last time I went and it was a great view of a sky and ocean with the sunny day.
+I cannot find any words to express how much I can relax in a hot spring without any hesitation.
+The Perspective Private outdoor bath “Tenku – Yubo bath” of Seikaiso was the last time I went and it was a great view of the sky and ocean on sunny day.

 Our second interviewee, Phuong values families, dreams, friends and love.
 In order to go back to these core values at any time, she put a tattoo on her back with the four words and a compass.

-Beppu, which is said to be a capital city of hot springs in Japan, is where Saki and Phong live.
+Saki and Phong live in Beppu, which is said to be a capital city of hot springs in Japan.
 There are over 100 hot springs that are okay even if you have tattoos.
-There is a Tattoo friendly hot spring map in this article(100 Tattoo-allowed Hot Springs in Beppu, Japan).
+There is a tattoo-friendly hot spring map in this article(100 Tattoo-allowed Hot Springs in Beppu, Japan).

-We are glad if many people enjoy hot springs like them, relax and have a wonderful time with a family, friends, couple, locals, or by yourself, even if you have tattoos or not.
+We will be glad if many people enjoy hot springs like these two, relax and have a wonderful time with family, friends, partners, locals, or by yourself, regardless of whether you have tattoos or not.